kjayma/surveyor_gui/README.md

     end

 SurveyorGui::Engine points to the survey editor.
 Surveyor::Engine points to the url where users will take the surveys.
-The routes.rb file in the testbed application (see Test Environment section) uses the default mountpoints noted above.
+The routes.rb file in the testbed application (see Test Environment section) uses the default mountpoints noted above, however they are arbitrary and can be change to anything you would prefer (e.g., mount SurveyorGui::Engine => "my/survey/engine", :as => "surveyor_gui").

 ## Limitations